NoriSte/ui-testing-best-practices/README.md

 **Otherwise:** A generic features comparison is not enough to understand what are the main UI Testing pains and how Cypress removes them.

+> [!NOTE]
+> All the modern front-end testing tools (Playwright, Storybook, Cypress, TestCafé) all have the similar functionalities and UI tools, so this same contents applies to all of them, not just Cypress.

 🔗 [**Read More: Some UI testing problems and the Cypress way**](/sections/tools/ui-testing-problems-cypress.md)

 <br/><br/>